 A stomach tattoo is not for the faint-hearted.
 It is a very versatile location because it is large enough to allow for a big or detailed piece, and it can be covered up easily.
 Showing your design to the world also becomes a more intimate process; you can choose who sees it and when.
 This adds sensuality to the placement.
 That said, the stomach can be a painful area to get tattooed; it is considered high on the tattoo pain chart.
 It looks best on those with toned bodies and is also susceptible to stretching if you put on weight or become pregnant.

 Finger tattoos have become incredibly popular for women because they are cute and simple.
 They can make a statement and become a conversation starter, or you can conceal them by getting tattooed on your inner finger.
 Designs have to be kept small, which is a good thing because finger ink can be very painful due to the concentration of nerve endings and thin skin.
 Another thing to consider is that finger tattoos fade faster than other locations because of exposure and frequency of use.

 A shoulder tattoo lets you show off a little skin without too much.
 This area’s beauty is versatility; you can show off your ink and make a bold statement or cover it up if you need to.
-It also lends itself well to a variety of different designs, both big and small.
+It also lends itself well to various designs, both big and small.
 If you want a detailed flower tattoo that comes across your shoulder and down your arm, that’s great, but a tiny angel on your shoulder blade is just as appealing.
-The shoulder is associated with strength, so celebrate your female power with a piece inked here
+The shoulder is associated with strength, so celebrate your female power with a piece inked here.